niplav/site/data.md

 I track which substances I take ([nootropics](./nootropics.html)/melatonin/drugs) in [this file](./data/substances.csv) via [this script](./data/cnsm).
 Data quality is good but fairly few entries.
-Intend to use it for self-blinded randomized future experiments (if I ever stop procrastinating on them).
+At the moment I am mostly using it to perform self-blinded RCTs.

 ### Weight